-We propose a self-amendment game, Minimum Nomic, as a revised version of Nomic, as a tool to consider rule dynamics.
-The important problem of complex systems is evolvability in which both changeability and durability, in other words adaptability and stability, coexist as many natural living complex systems realize.
+One of the important problems of complex systems is evolvability in which both changeability and durability, in other words adaptability and stability, coexist as in natural living complex systems.
+In such systems, the evolvability is realized not only in state dynamics but also in rule dynamics through development, genetic and cultural evolution, individual and social learning.
+We proposed a self-amendment game, Minimum Nomic, revised from Nomic, as a tool to consider rule dynamics.
 We could discuss the emergence of purpose and goal and the self-referential feature of rule dynamics by analyzing the evolution of rules in actual play of Minimus Nomic.
-Thus, this game is a useful tool to study complex systems that typically show rule dynamics.
+Thus, this game is a useful tool to study complex systems that typically show rule dynamics, since Minimum Nomic is much easier to play and to analyze the dynamics of rules than original Nomic.
 There already exist several mathematical frameworks for studying rule dynamics [7, 8].
 The self-amendment game approach to rule dynamics is to combine the empirical and the theoretical rule dynamics.